-Students will be evaluated based on six computational projects (2/3 of the final grade) and weekly quizzes (1/3 of the final grade).
+Students will be evaluated based on five short computational projects and one final project that collectively count 2/3 of the final grade and weekly quizzes that count 1/3 of the final grade.
 There is no mid-term or final exam.
 Quizzes are given at the beginning of Tuesday meetings and cover material presented the prior week.
 We drop the two lowest quiz scores.
-Projects are due 11 days after being posted.
+Projects 1-5 are due 11 days after being posted.
 Students are given a total of 3 days to hand in a project after the deadline.
 This extension of three days applies over the whole semester.
 In other words, you do not get three late days per project.
 You get three late days in total.
 Every day thereafter will reduce the score by one letter grade.
 The first 5 projects will be completed individually.
 The final project is a team effort of 2-3 students.
-It is worth twice the points as the other projects, and it will entail a presentation at the end of the semester
+It is worth twice the points as the other projects, and it will entail a presentation at the end of the semester.